slange-dev/evaluate-scap/README.md

 SCAP Security guide is a dynamic open source project, which means that many organizations interested in computer security share their efforts and collaborate on security policies contained in SCAP Security guide.
 It has usage in Military and Intelligence communities, healthcare, aviation, telecom and other industries.
 And above all, SCAP Security guide is available for download free.

-### What is the purpose of Scap-security-guide project?
+### What is the purpose of Scap-security-guide project

 *"The purpose of Scap-security-guide project"* is to create *security policy content* for various platforms ...